| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 1. Physical Growth

-Children grow rapidly between ages 4–15.
+Children between 4 and 15 years of age require adequate nutrition to support healthy growth and development.
 They need a good nutrition for their bones, muscles and brain.
 Hence the foods having calcium, protein, healthy fats, vitamins and minerals should be focused

 Proper nutrition plays a key role in the child health and development guide for growing children.